Armada2508/Library/README.md

 Make sure source and target compatibility in build.gradle match that of the library, right now it's Java 17. <br>
 Make sure GradleRIO version matches. <br>
-Make sure you have all vender deps installed for the library to work and that they're all up to date.
+Make sure you have all vendor deps installed for the library to work and that they're all up to date.
 Currently only CTRE Phoenix 6. <br>

 #### Tests
 If you want the tests within the library to be checked/ran when you build the project you must add this to your test block in the build.gradle.